How to Send an Alert to Someone’s iPhone (Even If It’s on Silent or Far Away)

 The need to send a loud alert isn’t always about a major crisis.
 Sometimes, it’s about the small, everyday emergencies that can cause a lot of stress.
 It’s about connection and care, not control.

-For example, you might need to:
+For example, you might need to send an alert to the iPhone to:

 - Locate a lost or silent phone